 The SSA is very firm on the definition of disability.
 Evidence must be presented, forms must be filled out correctly and deadlines need to be closely followed.
 If you are disabled and seeking benefits, contact us today.

 How do I apply for Social Security disability benefits?

 To apply for Social Security disability benefits, you will need to complete an application for Social Security Benefits and the Disability Report.
 Social Security may be able to process your application faster if you help them by getting any other information they need.
-You can also apply by calling the toll-free number, 1-800-772-1213.
+You can also apply on your own by calling the toll-free number, 1-800-772-1213.
 Representatives there can make an appointment for your application to be taken over the telephone or at any convenient Social Security office.